 4th Generation: The Connected Cooker

 4th generation electric pressure cookers break out from the limitations of the control panel and come alive in your hands.
-These models may be controlled through an app, such as the new Instant Pot Recipe App, which features a grocery list option, vetted recipes and more.
+These models may be controlled through an app, such as the Remote Control for Smart Wifi app, which features a grocery list option, vetted recipes and more.

 Of course, the most important thing any cooker can do is cook food well, but with over 500 million people living in North America, taste can be hard to account for.
 While one person may enjoy soft, fluffy rice, another may prefer a firm, sticky variety.
 Since the flavor and consistency of rice is determined by how it is cooked, one-size-fits-all programming is being outmoded by hyper-customization in the kitchen appliance space.

 The concept is simple: to achieve perfect results, cooking programs must be custom-built for each recipe.
-The Instant Pot Recipe App was enhanced to store hundreds of recipe algorithms, easily accessible, and now executable over WiFi from smart mobile devices.
+The Remote Control for Smart Wifi app was enhanced to store hundreds of recipe algorithms, easily accessible, and now executable over WiFi from smart mobile devices.

 Instant Brands Inc. introduced the industry’s first 4th generation Bluetooth connected smart cooker at CES in Las Vegas in 2014.
 The next iteration, the Smart WiFi is now available on the market.